-- Years of Credited Service are used to determine the amount of the pension benefit to which you are entitled. - Years of Vesting Service are used to determine your eligibility for, or right to, a future benefit if you cease Covered Employment prior to reaching Normal Retirement Age.
-Years of Vesting Service are also used to determine your status under the Plan following an absence from, or a period of reduced, employment.
+- Years of Credited Service are used to determine the amount of the pension benefit you will receive at retirement. - Years of Vesting Service are used to determine your eligibility for, or right to receive, a future benefit if you cease Covered Employment prior to reaching Normal Retirement Age.
+Years of Vesting Service are also used to determine your status under the Plan following an absence from, or a period of reduced employment.